 Kinji Fukasaku’s film follows the exploits of a criminal mastermind known as Mrs. Midorikaw aka “The Black Lizard” and her gang of outcasts that include a hunchbacked confidant, a dwarf, and a murderous snake-eyed woman.
 The Black Lizard likes to collect beautiful jewels as well as beautiful people who she kills and then displays like dolls in her hidden island lair.
 The Black Lizard is obsessed with a priceless diamond known as the Star of Egypt and plans to steal it from a world-class jeweler as well as kidnap the jeweler’s beautiful young daughter so the girl can be turned into a lifeless “doll” for her trophy collection.
 Unfortunately, a wrench is thrown into the Black Lizard’s plans when Detective Akechi arrives on the scene.
 Over the course of the film the beautiful criminal and brilliant detective play an erotically charged cat-and-mouse game that will leave one of them dead and the other heartbroken.

 Black Lizard is based on a stage play written by the acclaimed and controversial Japanese author Yukio Mishima.
 Mishima adapted his play from an original story by the renowned mystery and horror author Edgowa Rampo that was first published in 1934.
-Many of Rampo’s original story elements and basic plot points can be found in the script for Black Lizard, but Mishima injected his adaptation with a romantic decadence and homoeroticism that was clearly his own creation.
+Many of Rampo’s original story elements and basic plot points can be found in the script but Mishima injected his adaptation with a romantic decadence and homoeroticism that was clearly his own creation.
 Mishima often found inspiration in the writing of British authors such as Oscar Wilde who was part of Britain’s Aesthetic Movement and many of the themes found in Wilde’s The Picture of Dorian Gray reoccur in Mishima’s own work again and again.
 Mishima’s script for the film is really an extravagant showcase for many of his favorite themes including sadism, martyrdom, unrequited love and an obsession with beauty and death, which are also popular motifs found in the art and literature of the Aesthetic Movement.